davidhealey/waistline/Contributing.md

 sudo docker restart waistline_browser
 ```

-In case you don't know how to build for Android or the browser at the command line you could adapt the command from the dockerfiles at _docker/_ directory.

 To build for Android, you can use _android.Dockerfile_:
 ```sh
 sudo docker build -t waistline:android -f ./docker/android.Dockerfile .